 If a client machine connects to LicenseServer via a Virtual Private Network (VPN) service, then the connection is often made with a dynamically assigned IP address.
 In this case, each new connection by the client will be recorded by LicenseServer as coming from a new IP address—and, therefore, from a previously unknown client (see "How LiceneServer identifies client machines" above).

 •If an additional license is available on LicenseServer at the time when the client connects, then a new license will be assigned to the client (which might already have had one or more licenses assigned to it previously).
 Licenses that were assigned previously to the client are not released.
 As a consequence, a single client would be consuming multiple licenses, leading to a shortage of licenses on the server.

 •If an additional license is not available on LicenseServer, then the product on that client cannot be licensed—even though licenses might have been assigned to it previously (for IP addresses that the client is no longer using).

 There are three ways to resolve this issue:

 •Use Named-User licenses: In the case of Named-User licenses, licensing does not rely on the hostname or IP address of the client machine, but on the User Principal Name (UPN) of licensed users (see Types of Altova Licenses).
-This is licensing model we recommend that you select if you work in a network setup that uses dynamic IP addresses.
+This is the licensing model we recommend if you work in a network setup that uses dynamic IP addresses.

 •Register VPN clients with a DNS.
 How to do this varies according to OS.
 On Windows 10 clients, for example, you can set this up via the properties of the client's network connection (see screenshot below).